PhoenixVX/golden-age-wiki/minecraft/save_format/classic_save_format.md

 # Classic Save Format

-The Classic save format is a simple save format designed by Notch, implemented in Preclassic rd-132211 and replaced with Java serialization in Classic [PLACEHOLDER].
+The Classic save format is a simple save format designed by Notch, implemented in Pre-Classic rd-132211 and replaced with Java serialization in Classic [PLACEHOLDER].

 ### General
 Before Classic [PLACEHOLDER], the default level width, height, and depth were respectively 256, 256, 64, which would mean the maximum amount of blocks present in a level would be 4,194,304 blocks.